NVlabs/FPSci/docs/resultsFiles.md

 * `destSpace`: The destination space used by the target (can be `player` or `world`)
     * `player` space targets move about the player and are typically only supported with `parametrized` types
     * `world` space targets can be specified as either `waypoint` based or `parametrized` with certain world-space bounds they cannot leave
-* `refresh_rate`: This is a historical field that records the update rate for the target; however, this can only be varied at a session-by-session level and can be logged to the [`Sessions` table](#sessions) using the `sessParamsToLog` parameter.
-* `added_frame_log`: This is a historical field that records the added latency for the target; however, this can only be varied at a session-by-session level and can be logged to the [`Sessions` table](#sessions) using the `sessParamsToLog` parameter.
 * `size`: This records the actual size of the target (useful when randomized in a range for the `parametrized` type)

 #### Parametric Target Info